apalache-mc/apalache/docs/internal/types-api.md

 In this note, we focus on the client interface of a type inference engine for TLA+.
 In the following, we refer to this interface as ``TI``.
-By fixing this interface we give the users the freedom of choosing from several type inference engines.
+By fixing this interface, we give the users the freedom of choosing from several type inference engines.

 Given a TLA+ expression ``ex``, the ultimate goal of type inference is to assign a type